 -

-An amazing new job opportunity has arisen for a skilled Lead Psychologist to work in an exceptional private mental health hospital based in the Oldham, Greater Manchester area.
+An amazing new job opportunity has arisen for a committed Principal Psychologist to work in an exceptional mental health hospital based in the Stockton-on-the-Forest, York area.

 You will be working for one of UK's leading health care providers